simaosamouco/Rockets/README.md

 Note: Because I used the factory design pattern in this project I felt like creating the cell in the view controller wasn't right.
 The cell is injected with a factory label, why should the view controller know of the cell's dependencies?
-Moving the creation of the cell into the Factory was a challenge because I didn't just move it's creation into another place.
-I also wanted to preserve the `prepareForReuse` functionality, otherwise a new cell would created everytime and it would never be reused.
-But by passing a reference to the table view into the method of the cell creation I managed to make this work.
+Moving the creation of the cell into the Factory was a challenge because I didn't just want to move it's creation into another place.
+I also wanted to preserve the `prepareForReuse` functionality, otherwise a new cell would be created everytime and it would never be reused.
+But by passing a reference of the table view into the method of the cell creation I managed to make this work.
 The `prepareForReuse` method is working fine and the cells dependencies are managed in the Factory as they should.

 ### 4. A lot of UILabels being created which could be done inside a LabelsFactory.
 Implemented a `LabelsFactory` that allows the creation of `UILabels` with different attributes with a single line of code.